Bill Nye: Science advocacy

 In the early 2000s, Nye assisted in the development of a small sundial included in the Mars Exploration Rover missions.
 Known as MarsDial, in addition to tracking time, it had small colored panels to provide a basis for color calibration.
-From 2005 to 2010, Nye was the vice president of the Planetary Society, an organization that advocates space science research and the exploration of other planets, particularly Mars.
+From 2005 to 2010, Nye was the vice president of The Planetary Society, an organization that advocates space science research and the exploration of other planets, particularly Mars.
 He became the organization's second Executive Director in September 2010 when Louis Friedman stepped down.

 In November 2010, Nye became the face of a major science exhibition at the Chabot Space & Science Center in Oakland, California.
 Bill Nye's Climate Lab featured him as commander of the Clean Energy Space Station and invited visitors on an urgent mission to thwart climate change.

 From 2001 to 2006, Nye served as Frank H. T. Rhodes Class of '56 University Professor at Cornell University.

-On August 27, 2011, gave a public lecture at Cornell University that filled its 715-seat Statler Auditorium.
+On August 27, 2011, Nye gave a public lecture at Cornell University that filled its 715-seat Statler Auditorium.
 He spoke of his father's passion for sundials and timekeeping, his time at Cornell, his work on the sundials on the Mars rovers, and the story behind the Bill Nye Solar Noon Clock, which he then presented to the university atop Rhodes Hall.

 Nye conducted a Q&A session after the 2012 Mars Rover landing.

 Nye is a fellow of the Committee for Skeptical Inquiry, a U.S. nonprofit scientific and educational organization that promotes scientific inquiry, critical investigation, and the use of reason in examining controversial and extraordinary claims.
 Interviewed by John Rael for the Independent Investigation Group (IIG), Nye said that his "concern right now ... [is] scientific illiteracy ... you [the public] don't have enough rudimentary knowledge of the universe to evaluate claims."
 In November 2012, he launched a Kickstarter campaign for an educational aerodynamics game called AERO 3D, but it was not funded.